Pippita railway station

+History

 Passenger services on the Abattoirs line were operated by CPH railmotors operating from Sandown via Lidcombe until November 1984.
 After this, Pippita (now as the terminus) was served by single-deck suburban electric trains known as "Red Rattlers".
 Pippita continued to be served by a sole daily service to Central until 20 October 1995, operated in its later days by a V set.

 Pippita station served the Commonwealth Aircraft Corporation factory located in Lidcombe.
 Access the site of the former station was restricted following the Auburn Council sale of Pippita Street to Dairy Farmers.

 Since 2015, community groups such as the Sydney Alliance, EcoTransit Sydney, and Restore Inner West Line proposed the reconstruction of Pippita station as part of a new express service between Lidcombe and Central.

+Cumberland Council has received NSW Government funding for an active transport link known as Pippita Rail Trail with the former railway station to be marked with a historical image wall.